TPO Search

 Are there Tree Preservation Orders in Town Centre?

-Yes.
-We found 13 TPO records within 2km of Town Centre centre.
+We show 13 TPO records within 2km of Town Centre centre, some of which fall just over the boundary in West Dunbartonshire Council.

 How do I check for TPOs near Town Centre?

 Enter your postcode in our search tool to see TPOs near Town Centre plotted on an interactive map.
-Town Centre falls within West Dunbartonshire Council and Renfrewshire Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Town Centre?

-Town Centre falls within West Dunbartonshire Council and Renfrewshire Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Town Centre falls within Renfrewshire Council, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring West Dunbartonshire Council.

 What happens if I do work on a TPO tree near Town Centre?